MicrosoftDocs/fabric-docs/docs/data-engineering/spark-data-warehouse-connector.md

 ---
-title: Spark connector for Microsoft Fabric Synapse Data Warehouse
+title: Spark connector for Microsoft Fabric Data Warehouse
 description: Learn how to use a Spark connector to access and work with data from a Microsoft Fabric warehouse and the SQL analytics endpoint of a lakehouse.
 author: ms-arali
 ms.author: arali